ayshiff/my-open-source-journey/docs/backstage#3794.md

 :::

 ## Implement the solution

-**NOTE:** the code blocks are intentionally not complete for the sake of readability.
-If you want to read the full code you'll find it in the PR link at the top.

 :::caution code blocks
 The code blocks are intentionally not complete for the sake of readability.